rreed/aoc-2024/notes.typ

 I ended up throwing away a lot of my code between part one and two and deciding that I was really tired of not having a decent approach to as many "grid-based" questions as AOC seems to have.
 This was my opportunity to learn more of the Rust type system, but that also meant that I didn't finish this until like 6pm because I wrote and rewrote my solution several times to get a decent answer.

 Sigh, oh well, I'm like, not *actually* being competitive about this.

+= Reindeer Maze

+`BORN TO DIJKSTRA / WORLD IS A FUCK / Kill Em All 1989 / I am trash cat`

+Uh, anyway.
+Yeah part one is just Dijkstra.
+Part two is more interesting: building up paths and then retracing back to anywhere that might have an identical score.
+This uses the fact that there's literally no reason to ever "turn around" to just check the 90 degrees on either side of the reindeer, which is kinda nice.
+Overall, I spent way longer than I wanted on part two.

+= Chronospatial Computer

+Oh boy, now we're cooking.

+Part one is pretty straightforward, though this is also the most comments I've left in any file I've written for AoC this year.
+I'm sure there are fancy ways to do this, but I liked just having the instructions all written out and commented like that.

+Part two is *spicy*, but in a way that I enjoyed a lot more than 14-2 (Restroom Redoubt a few paragraphs back).
+Since B is only ever written to by `bxl` `bst` and `bxc`, and all of those are either XORs of what's already there or a thing that ends in `modulo 8`, this register never actually gets out of hand.
+It's also the only place `out` reads from, meaning that we'll only ever get a single digit at a time.
+So we can basically just build up a working program backwards, u8 by u8.
+(Get it?
+Reverse engineering?
+Har har har...)

+Typing `struct TimeComputer` made me really happy.